 Heat is one of the leading weather-related killers in the United States, resulting in hundreds of fatalities each year.
 North American summers are hot.
-East of the Rockies, summertime tends to combine both high temperatures and high humidity, making daily walks more difficult.
+East of the Rockies, summertime tends to combine both high temperatures and high humidity, making daily physical activity more difficult.
 High heat and humidity put extra stress on your body because sweat doesn't readily evaporate to cool your skin.
 In cooling yourself, your heart rate also increases.

 - Dress appropriately.
-Lightweight, light colored, loose fitting clothing allows sweat to evaporate and keeps your cooler.
+Lightweight, light-colored, loose-fitting clothing allows sweat to evaporate and keeps you cooler.
+Wear sunglasses and a wide-brimmed light colored hat.

-- Use sunscreen.
-Wear sunglasses.
-Wear a wide-brimmed light colored hat.
+- Protect yourself.
+Use sunscreen and reapply according to the package directions.
 A sunburn decreases your body's ability to cool itself and increases the risk for skin cancer.

 - Get acclimated.
 Gradually increase the length of time you are outside in the heat.
 This usually takes one to two weeks.